sho-kanamaru/proto-space/README.md

-proto-space DB設計

 # Tables and Association of Protospace

 ## users table
 ### association
 has_many :comments
 has_many :prototypes
 has_many :likes

 ### table
 |column|type|constraint|index|